Racism in Thailand: Xenophobia

 Thai attitudes towards Burma have been formed by the Thai ethnocentric media of the 1990s and a nationalistic school system, which teaches that Burma is Thailand's traditional enemy, based on repeated wars between the two from the 16th century CE onward.
 This negative view was further popularized in novels and films, presenting heroic Thais fighting against villainous Burmese invaders.
 Examples of recent films that portray this are Bang Rajan (2000), The Legend of Suriyothai (2001), King Naresuan (film series, 2007 onwards), and Siyama (2008).

-Thailand has had long standing racial issues with Middle Easterners and other Asians, who collectively are also called khaek, meaning "foreigner" or "guest".
-"There is some debate as to whether the meaning of foreigner / visitor entrenches prejudices against Malay Muslims and Muslims more generally".
+Thailand has had long standing racial issues with Middle Easterners and South Asians, who collectively are also called khaek, meaning "foreigner" or "guest".
+"There is some debate as to whether the word bang, which literally means conceal, entrenches prejudices against Malay Muslims and Muslims more generally".

 The condemnation of the 2014 Thai coup d'état by countries such as the US and Australia have given rise to an "anti-foreigner sentiment" with those Thais who are in favor of the coup.
 In March 2012, Ombudsman Prof. Siracha Charoenpanij, a public advocate appointed by the government, blamed foreigners for the difficulties that Thais faced in owning land, incorrectly claiming that a third of the land area of Thailand, some 100 million rai or 160,000 km2 of premium land, primarily in established beach resorts, was now owned by non-Thais through proxy, and obtained through corruption and the use of legal loopholes.
 The National Institute of Development Administration supposedly provided these numbers.

 Due to an increase of Russian and Eastern European tourists in Phuket, Russians have also been the target of xenophobia, with protests and banners saying "Russians Get Out" in Phuket, and "a taxi blockade over suspected Russian transport drivers; illegal shops and businesses".
 Other issues include the Singapore Tourism Board organising a Songkran festival in Singapore without the endorsement of either Thai expats in Singapore, or sponsorship from the Thai authorities.
 Singapore was accused of "stealing 'our' (Thailand's) Songkran", with Thai officials threatening lawsuits.